MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Operations-Guide-for-System-Center-2012---Operations-Manager.md

 If you are new to Operations Manager, you should read [Key Concepts](http://go.microsoft.com/fwlink/p/?LinkID=224022) to understand what a management group is and how Operations Manager works.

-If you are familiar with Operations Manager 2007, you should read [What’s New in System Center 2012 \- Operations Manager](http://go.microsoft.com/fwlink/p/?LinkId=223462) to review the differences between Operations Manager 2007 and Operations Manager for System Center 2012.
+If you are familiar with Operations Manager&nbsp;2007, you should read [What's New in System Center 2012 \- Operations Manager](http://go.microsoft.com/fwlink/p/?LinkId=223462) to review the differences between Operations Manager&nbsp;2007 and Operations Manager for System Center&nbsp;2012.

 ## In the Operations Guide